Murder of Kenyatta Odom: Trial proceedings

 On June 5, 2025, it was reported that a plea agreement was being offered to Ulyster Sanders, which the presiding judge in his case appeared reluctant to accept.
 Evelyn Odom's trial was scheduled for August 11, 2025.

 On August 8, 2025, Sanders pleaded guilty to concealing material facts and concealing the death of another person.
 He was denied bond and agreed to testify against Evelyn Odom at her trial.

 Evelyn Odom's trial began on August 11, 2025.
 The prosecution claimed in opening statements that Kenyatta was placed in scalding hot water by Evelyn as punishment for soiling herself.
 The prosecution alleged that Evelyn resented Kenyatta because Kenyatta's birth was the result of Evelyn being raped, and because Kenyatta had physical disabilities, often having difficulty walking.
 The prosecution stated that Sanders wanted to call emergency services for Kenyatta, but was discouraged by Evelyn.
 Kenyatta was then placed on a bed and died four to five days later.
 Evelyn and Sanders then concealed the body together.

 On August 15, family members of both Evelyn and Sanders testified.
 Evelyn's second cousin, Theresa Ray, who was identified as the tipster who recognized Christmas Doe's sketch as Kenyatta, stated that, “After [Kenyatta] went missing, she had not been to any of the family functions."
 Family members testified that Kenyatta always appeared malnourished and quiet when they saw her.
-They stated that whenever they would ask where Kenyatta was following her disappearance, Evelyn and Sanders would fabricate stories that Kenyatta was in California or with a woman named "Madea".
+They stated that whenever they would ask where Kenyatta was following her disappearance, Evelyn and Sanders would fabricate stories that Kenyatta was in California or with a woman named "Madea."

 On August 20, Sanders testified against Evelyn.
 He stated that Evelyn would physically abuse Kenyatta when she "had bathroom issues".
 He testified that in the days preceding her death, after Kenyatta had soiled herself, Evelyn ran hot water in a bath as punishment and forced Kenyatta to go in.
 He stated, "Kenyatta was hollering.
 She was screaming ...
 I saw the top part of her foot was blistered.
 The skin was hanging off her foot.”
 He stated that he wanted to call emergency services, but Evelyn urged him not to.
 Sanders stated that after Kenyatta died a few days later, he agreed to assist Evelyn with concealing Kenyatta's body and provided the concrete that her body was placed in.

 On August 27, 2025, Evelyn Odom was found guilty of felony murder, first-degree cruelty to children, conspiracy to commit a crime, and concealing the death of another, but not guilty of aggravated battery.
-She faces a mandatory sentence of life in prison.
-Sentencing will determine whether she will be eligible for parole in 30 years or receive a life-without-parole sentence.
+On February 6, 2026, Evelyn Odom was given the mandatory minimum sentence of life in prison with the possibility of parole after 30 years.